Homewood in Beaver County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Historically, the falls were an important source of water power for a sawmill located here as well as a nearby stone quarry; the falls also provided a scenic location for local recreation.

 Location.
-40° 48.793′ Touch for map.
+40° 48.793′ N, 80° 19.556′ W. Marker is in Homewood, Pennsylvania, in Beaver County.
+Marker can be reached from Big Beaver Boulevard (Pennsylvania Route 18) 0.6 miles south of Eastwood Drive.
 Located at Buttermilk Falls Park off of PA 18.
+Touch for map.
 Marker is in this post office area: Beaver Falls PA 15010, United States of America.
+Touch for directions.

 Also see . . .
 Buttermilk Falls.
 Beaver County, Pennsylvania (Submitted on December 28, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.)